Consumer

 IF A COMPANY GOES OUT OF BUSINESS

-You might end up without the item you paid for or with unfinished work if a company or trader stops trading or goes out of business.
-There are several ways to try to get your money back or get the work done.
+You might end up without the item you paid for or with unfinished work if a company or trader ceases trading or goes out of business.
+There are several ways to try to get the work done or your money back.

 Click here for more information.